International Master of Science in Health Management in Aquaculture

 Structure

-The programme starts with a common semester at Ghent University where students receive courses on fundamental aspects in health management in aquaculture an essentials in statistics and aquaculture practices.
+The programme starts with a common term at Ghent University, in the course of which students take course units on fundamental aspects of health management in aquaculture and essentials in statistics and aquaculture practices.

 Students can choose between one or the two learning lines each at another of the four programme partner institutes.